-This morning is free at leisure before transferring to the airport for your return flight home.
+This morning is free at leisure before transferring to the

 Please note: Only breakfast is included today.
-Late check-out is not included in our Japan Uncovered tour.
+Late checkout is not included in our Japan Uncovered tour.
 If you wish to book a late check-out for your final day in Tokyo, please contact our reservations department who can confirm the additional price and make this arrangement for you, subject to availability at the hotel.